KaushalElsewhere/ImageLocker/README.md

 # Image Locker App
-An open source iOS app to save photos and lock it with password.
+An open source iOS app built in Swift to save photos and lock it with password.

 ---------------------------------------------